Ron Southern

 In 1947, Southern and his father each invested $2,000 in the original Alberta Trailer Hire Co., which later became ATCO.
 Southern received a Bachelor of Science degree from the University of Alberta in 1953 and began to work full-time for the company.
-As of 2007 the Southern family is still in control of ATCO.
 He passed the title of chairman, president and chief executive officer to his daughter, Nancy Southern, in January 2000.
+As of 2024 the Southern family still control ATCO.

 Spruce Meadows

 Southern and his wife Margaret Southern were the founders and co-chairs of Spruce Meadows.
 Opened in 1975, it was built for their daughters who had long been involved with competitive equestrian riding.

 Other affiliations

-Southern served as a director of several corporations, including Lafarge, Southam Inc., Chrysler Corporation of Canada, Imasco, Canadian Airlines, Fletcher Challenge, Royal & SunAlliance and Canadian Pacific.
+Southern was a director of several corporations, including Lafarge, Southam Inc., Chrysler Corporation of Canada, Imasco, Canadian Airlines, Fletcher Challenge, Royal & SunAlliance and Canadian Pacific.
 He was a director of Akita Drilling Ltd. and chairman of Sentgraf Enterprises Ltd. Southern was also a member of the Trilateral Commission.
 In September 2006, Ron Southern was appointed Officer of Orange Nassau by Her Majesty Queen Beatrix of The Netherlands.